Hospitaller Templar heritage

 What remains of our heritage?

-Not all commanderies have survived the ravages of time.
+Not all the commanderies have survived the ravages of time.
 Despite this, a wide variety of traces remain in the countryside, telling the story of their history.
-Thanks to the efforts of local authorities, enthusiasts and the support of tourist offices along the Vézère, you can now rediscover the richness of this heritage through the places where these mythical
+Thanks to the efforts of local authorities and enthusiasts, and with the support of the tourist offices along the Vézère, you can now rediscover the richness of this heritage through the places where these mythical

 knights lived.